Increasingly, business is moving from the physical servers of onsite data centers to the virtual servers of the public cloud.

-Beyond the benefits discussed above, what are some reasons that businesses are choosing cloud virtual private servers over using their own physical hardware?
-Businesses opt for Cloud VPS because:
+Beyond the benefits discussed above, what are some reasons that businesses are choosing virtual private cloud servers over using their own physical hardware?
+Businesses opt for Cloud servers because:

 - It’s cost-effective, argues Andre Lavoie in Entrepreneur.
 “For starters, cloud computing fully utilizes hardware,” he says.
 “Virtualization increases the value of physical server hardware, meaning businesses can do more with less.”